 The Snook Inn

-One of the valets at the Snook Inn recommended that we eat at the Snook Inn, which is located in a beautiful location right on the waterfront.
+One of the valets at the Marco Beach Ocean Resort recommended that we eat at the Snook Inn, which is located in a beautiful location right on the waterfront.
 We arrived shortly after the happy hour from 4-6pm, and had to wait a few minutes for an outdoor table.
 Happy Hour is held from 4-6pm and from 10pm-midnight and included half-priced drinks.

 This restaurant is very casual, but the view can’t be beat.
-There’s both indoor and outdoor seating.
-Live music is offered in the evenings.
+There’s both indoor and outdoor seating as well as a full service bar.
+Live entertainment is offered in the evenings with live music playing outdoors on the patio.
 The food was good – not great, but the drinks and the atmosphere makes it a worthwhile stop.
-They don’t take reservations, so arrive early if you don’t want to wait.
+They don’t take reservations, so arrive early if you don’t want to wait too long.

 The Snook Inn menu includes things like conch fritters, short ribs, various types of fish, oysters, and littlenecks.
 There’s also a kids menu with grilled cheese, chicken fingers, cheese curds, and more.

-This nondescript restaurant in a mini mall is a hidden gem.
-Filled with locals who know how good it is, this place fills up early.
+This nondescript restaurant in a mini mall is a hidden gem and one of the best Marco Island Florida restaurants we ate at.
+Filled with locals who know how good it is, this place fills up early and gets busy.
 The menu includes sandwiches, flatbreads, and salads, along with kids’ options.
 I found it on Yelp, and would have passed right by it if I didn’t read all of the great reviews.

 The Crazy Flamingo